CWempe/SuperLEDstrip/README.md

 ## Customizing

+### Buttons

+You can configure the purpose of your buttons in `custom_values.h`.
+Like changing tha state of one or multiple output pins or switching between pre-defined scenes.
+Just change the values of `button01_do[]`.

+### Outputs

+You can also define some output pins in `custom_values.h`.
+They can be inverted and you can define the initial state at start up.

 ### Arduino Code

 Let's say you want to add an LED pattern you developed as the function `mynewpattern()`.